Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Mm-hmm.”
 I felt the limbs around my neck and torso get tighter as Chrys knew that I was about to break into a run.
 If I had known that we would be doing such a thing on the battlefield, then I would’ve done piggy rides with her more.

 Speeding along the edge of the valley, the dust from the explosions acted as a smokescreen to obscure our advance.
 As far as most people knew, we were just another person trying to escape from the bombing.
-Occasionally, someone got close enough to notice that the weird shadow in the dust was, in fact, a man with a child on his back, which instantly set off his alarms.
+Occasionally, someone got close enough to notice that the weird shadow in the dust was, in fact, a man with a child on his back, which instantly set off his alarm.

 Noticing the sudden backpedaling of his movements, I raced in to deliver a one-two punch.
 I had read from boxing manga that jabs were the key to controlling the flow of a fight, but this had been especially true in my case.

 With one strike to break an opponent’s weapon or armor, and another to strike a pressure point, my mana-laced jabs sent disabling blows to each person before he could form a proper defense.
-My Crit stat had turned even the lightest blows into decisive strikes.
+My Crit stat had turned even the lightest taps into decisive strikes.

 ‘No time for even a battle screen to load in the background,’ I jokingly thought.
 However, that was only the case for those that had little training in mana control.